Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 1. Add [private DNS zone groups](https://learn.microsoft.com/azure/private-link/private-endpoint-dns#private-dns-zone-group) for the endpoints
 1. Link the private endpoints to appropriate virtual networks and subnets

+> Azure Web Apps are a little bit special.
+The have Private Endpoints and VNET integration.
+Don't worry, you will figure it out.

 ## Disable access and enable web app VNET integration